 As with everything in this world, sometimes genes get broken or don’t work.
 Or are faulty and work in the wrong way.
 This is when things can start to go wrong.

-Fortunately, your puppy gets two copies of each gene, one from his mom and one from his dad, and usually (not always) a working gene over-rides or switches off, the broken one.
+Fortunately, your puppy gets two copies of each gene.
+One from his mom and one from his dad.
+Usually a working gene overrides or switches off the broken one.

-There are usually not too many copies of a faulty gene floating about in the general population, but the more closely related those individuals are, the more likely they are to share the same faulty gene.
+There are usually not too many copies of a faulty gene floating about in the general population.
+So this switching off works well.
+But the more closely related those individuals are, the more likely they are to share the same faulty gene.

-When that happens, if those two individuals are dogs that have puppies together, those puppies will have an increase chance of inheriting a faulty gene from each parent.
+When the parents are closely related, their puppies will have an increase chance of inheriting a faulty gene from each parent.
 And an affected puppy with two faulty copies of the gene will have no working gene available to over-ride them.

 The effects of that gene are then free to rampage around the dog, in some cases with devastating consequences.

-In a healthy population of dogs, if a puppy gets a broken gene from his Mom, it will probably be paired with a working gene from his Dad, and the puppy will be no worse for carrying the faulty copy his Mom gave to him.
+In a healthy population of dogs, if a puppy gets a broken gene from his Mom, it will probably be paired with a working gene from his Dad.
+The puppy will be no worse for carrying the faulty copy his Mom gave to him.

-This is the beauty of ’sexual’ reproduction – or a system where two parents are needed to create each amazing new individual.
+This is the beauty of ’sexual’ reproduction.
+A system where two parents are needed to create each amazing new individual.
 Some people are surprised to discover that not all animals reproduce in this way.
 But all mammals do, and that include our dogs.

 Dogs have been living alongside us, sharing our hearths, our food, and our fortunes for many thousands of years.
-In order to reliably produce dogs that are more useful, more trainable, and more manageable, throughout that time we have engaged in selective breeding.
+In order to reliably produce dogs that are more useful, we have engaged in selective breeding.